pjpmarques/terra_bearing/README.md

 ### Notes

-You will need to add a GoogleMaps API key to the Info.plist file before building/running the code.
-Change it here:
+You will need to add a GoogleMaps API key to the ```ios/Runner/Info.plist``` file before building/running the code.
+Here's the relevant line:

 ```
 	<key>GMSApiKey</key>